Full-Day Hiroshima Day Trip from Kyoto

 Where does it start?
 Where does it end?
 You'll meet near Kyoto Station.
 The confirmation email will have the exact spot.
 After your busy day in Hiroshima, you will return to Kyoto with your guide and end the tour there.

-Is it possible to add more participants in my group after checkout?
+Is it possible to add more participants to my group after checkout?

-If you add participants after the time of booking we cannot guarantee it can be accommodated within a 30 day period before your tour date.
+If you add participants after the time of booking, we cannot guarantee it can be accommodated within 30 days before your tour date.
 Please reach out as soon as you know to inquire about the possibility.

 Is this tour suitable for children?
 This walk is not a part of our official family program.
 Being 12 hours long and involving significant travel time and walking, this tour can be tricky to manage with children.
 For a day trip from Kyoto that is less time-intensive and more family-friendly, see our Nara Day Trip.